SK53/indicia-docs/developing/reporting/tutorial-writing-a-report/parameterising.rst

 .. code-block:: xml

   <params>
-    <param name="quality" display="Data quality" description="Quality level required of data to be included in the map." datatype="lookup"
+    <param name="quality" display="Data quality"
+        description="Quality level required of data to be included in the map." datatype="lookup"
-            lookup_values="V:Data must be verified,C:Data must be verified or certain,L:Data must be at least likely,!D:Include anything not dubious or rejected,!R:Include anything not rejected" />
+        lookup_values="V:Data must be verified,C:Data must be verified or certain, L:Data must be at least likely,!D:Include anything not dubious or rejected, !R:Include anything not rejected" />
   </params>

 The parameter uses a lookup datatype to create a drop-down selection in the parameters